ViseROM/TransitionAnimationDemo/README.md

 Author: Vachia Thoj

+#### Description
-Description: A Demo of how transition animations
+- A Demo of transition animations
+- GUI built using the Swing AWT libraries in Java
+- Use mouse to click on buttons